 Please note that frequencies and schedules are subject to change, you can check and confirm schedules here: https://www.atlanticoline.pt/horario-2/.
 Sometimes schedules are updated only for a certain period, so if your trip is going to be in some months it is possible that there may not be schedules yet and you won’t be able to buy your tickets until the new schedules are announced.

 Travel with the Iati travel insurance.
 With this link you get a 5% discount when hiring the insurance.

 Transportation: rent a car in the Azores

 The best option to explore the islands is to rent a car.
 We did it with Autatlantis and we loved it: cars in good state, the best excess policy we found in the islands, no small print to stick to and everything was great throughout the 2 months we traveled around the 9 islands.
-Rent your car here.
+Find the best price for car rental within your dates here.

 Car rental prices in the Azores are somewhat more expensive than average, and it is difficult to find something for less than 25€ per day.
-It is very important to book as soon as possible because prices go up as the date approaches and demand increases, especially during the summer (in the summer of 2021 due to the demand it became very difficult to find a car with less than a month in advance and prices reached 100€ per day).
+It is very important to book as soon as possible because prices go up as the date approaches and demand increases, especially during the summer (in some summers due to the demand it becomes very difficult to find a car with less than a month in advance and prices reached 100€ per day).

 During our trip (May to July 2021) the price of gasoline was 1,50€/liter.